 Survivorship support for uterine cancer

-Led by a registered nurse, our Survivorship Support Program can help you maintain your health and improve your quality of life once your uterine cancer treatment is complete.
+Led by a registered nurse, our Survivorship Support Program is designed to help you maintain your health and improve your quality of life once your uterine cancer treatment is complete.

 After your treatment, we will work with you to assess your health and identify potential late or long-term effects of treatment.
 Then, you'll receive an individualized wellness plan that includes help with managing medications and side effects, as well as nutritional, physical and emotional education and support.